Andyuks/TMA_SIPSENTINEL/README.md

 ## Contact
-Contact us for any doubt or question:
+Contact us for any doubt or question.

-estela.alvarez@estudiantat.upc.edu

-sandra.buitrago@estudiantat.upc.edu

-pol.kallai@estudiantat.upc.edu

-amanda.sin@estudiantat.upc.edu